Mykhailo Verbytskyi: Biography

 Mykhailo Verbytskyi was born in Nadsiannia.
 Sources often differ as to the exact location of his birth, with some claiming he was born in Jawornik Ruski and christened 8 km away in Ulucz (the site of the oldest wooden church in Poland where his father was the local priest).
 Both are now located in the Subcarpathian Voivodeship, Poland.

-Verbytskyi as born into the family of a priest.
+Verbytskyi was born into the family of a priest.
 He was left an orphan at the age of ten, and was raised from then on by his father's brother, Bishop Ivan Snihurskyi.
 Snihurskyi took Mykhailo to live with him in Peremyshl, where his uncle was very active: founding the city's first Ukrainian language printing press, published compilations of folklore and textbooks about the Ukrainian language.
 In 1818, Snihurskyi even founded a diak-teaching institute in the city, and ten years later, a cathedral choir and music school.
 Verbytskyi was therefore placed in a very active and creative environment.

 In 1833, Verbytskyi entered the Theological Seminary in Lviv.
 Here he became seriously engaged in music, learning to play the guitar, which became his favourite musical instrument.
 He eventually wrote a textbook teaching how to play the guitar and wrote pieces for the instrument.
 Because of financial problems, he twice had to leave the Seminary, but he eventually graduated and became a priest.

 By the order of Father Y. Lozinsky (the then governor of Yavoriv County), in May 1852, he was transferred to the parish of the village of Zaluzhia in Yavoriv County, where he served until August 1853.

 From 1853 to 1856, he served as the administrator of the chapel on the hill in the village of Strilky in the Sambir raion of Lviv oblast.
 The chapel, built in 1792, did not survive, but on its site now stands the Church of St. Eustace, which is listed as a local landmark.
 A memorial plaque indicates that Father Mykhailo Verbytskyi served in the church.
 Below the hill stood a wooden rectory where he once lived.
 However, it did not survive either, as a new one was built on its site in 1902.
 The local school is named after him, and for fifteen years now, festivals of spiritual music named after Father Mykhailo Verbytskyi have been held in Strilky, attracting the best church and school choirs from the district and the region.

 The church in the village of Mlyny, where Verbystkyi spent much of his life.

 Chapel of the over the graves of priests Mykhailo Verbytskyi and Oleksa Velychko in the village of Mlyny.

 In 1859 Verbytskyi received a parish in the village of Mlyny, Yavoriv county, where he would live and work for the rest of his life.
 As a priest he wrote many liturgical compositions, which are still sung throughout the Galicia region.
 Some of these include Єдинородний Сине (Only-begotten Son), Святий Боже (Holy God), Алилуя (Alleluia), Отче наш (Our Father), and Хваліте Господа з небес (Praise the Lord from the heavens).